Kaitlyn-Folsom/Bamazon/README.md

 #### View Products for Sale

+The manager can see all items up for sale.

 ![manager view](/Screenshots/ScreenShot_viewMan)

 #### View Low Inventory

+The manager can see any items low on stick with under 5 units left.

 ![Low Inventory](/Screenshots/ScreenShot_lowInventory)

 #### Add to Inventory

+The manager can add more units to an items inventory.

 ![Add Inventory](/Screenshots/ScreenShot_update)

 #### Add a new product

+The manager can also add a completely new product to Bamazon.

 ![New Product](/Screenshots/ScreenShot_addProduct)